Mojang/EducationContent/python/lesson1/activity2.md

 ```

 ## Step 1
-Find out what syntax is missing from the codes on the tv monitors, then place the mathcing syntax blocks on the gold in front.
+Find out what syntax is missing from the codes on the tv monitors, then place the matching syntax blocks on the gold in front.
 Check the command syntax by using the `||player: say||` command from the `||player:player||` group on the left side of the coding window.

 ## Step 2